dojo/docs/dojo/_base/lang.rst

     });
   });

-The way the :ref:`dojo/parser <dojo/parser>` works, a custom attribute on the node will be recognized, as in the interest of performance, only declared members are mixed as part of the parsing process.
-Before the above ``extend()`` call, this sample would not recognize the follow markup:
+The :ref:`dojo/parser <dojo/parser>` scans for custom attributes on a refernce DOM node.
+In the interest of performance, only declared members of the widget's JavaScript are mixed into the widget constructor as part of the parsing process.
+Without the above ``extend()`` call, this sample would not copy the ``randomAttribute`` property from the following markup:

 .. html ::

   <div data-dojo-type="dijit/TitlePane" data-dojo-props="randomAttribute:'newValue'"></div>

-After the extend, any new instances of a ``dijit/TitlePane`` will have the ``randomAttribute`` member mixed into the instance. ``extend()`` affects all future instances of a class or prototyped Object.
+After the extend, any new instances of a ``dijit/TitlePane`` will have the ``randomAttribute`` property mixed into the instance. ``extend()`` affects all future instances of a class or prototyped Object.

 Extending dijit/_WidgetBase
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A potentially confusing result of the above actually provides us a lot of flexibility.
+A potentially confusing result of the previous example actually provides us a lot of flexibility.
 All Dijit widgets inherit from
 :ref:`dijit/_WidgetBase <dijit/_WidgetBase>` in one way or another.
 Some widgets, like the
 :ref:`dijit/layout/BorderContainer <dijit/layout/BorderContainer>` can contain arbitrary widgets, though require a
 ``region`` parameter on the contained widget, though rather than manually adding a ``region`` parameter to each